Dov Seidman: 1992–present: LRN

-After law school, Seidman joined the law firm O'Melveny & Myers and left in December 1992.
-Subsequently, borrowing money from friends and using credit cards, he launched the Legal Research Network (LRN) in 1994, to offer outsourced legal research and analysis to corporate law departments and law firms.
-He raised $2 million from 42 investors.
-By the end of 1999, LRN became involved in compliance training by offering a software as a service-based ethics and compliance education platform.
 Seidman also had LRN analyze corporate cultures and write codes of conduct.
 In 2016, Seidman negotiated a partnership between LRN and professional services firm PwC, which allowed LRN to expand their business with PwC clients; this lasted two years and represented up to 8% of LRN's revenue at the time.
 PwC reached a settlement with LRN; using this settlement money, LRN offered to purchase shares as an accommodation to some shareholders who had asked to liquidate their holdings.
 Ultimately approximately half of shareholders agreed and the company bought out a quarter of its shares, giving Seidman a larger share of ownership in the company.
 In 2018, Seidman oversaw an investment of an undisclosed amount from New York-based private equity firm Leeds Equity Partners into LRN.
-The following year, in 2019, Seidman, LRN, and two other board members were sued by a former shareholder for breach of their fiduciary duties alleging that shareholders were encouraged to sell their shares at an unfairly low price in 2017 and for not disclosing information regarding a potential transaction to them.
-Lawyers for Seidman called the lawsuit "seller's remorse," and as of October 2020, there has not been a court ruling regarding the allegations.
+The following year, Seidman, LRN, and two other board members were sued by a former shareholder for breach of their fiduciary duties alleging that shareholders were encouraged to sell their shares at an unfairly low price in 2017 and were not given information regarding a potential transaction.
+In 2021, Seidman and the two other board members sued the lead plaintiff in the shareholders' lawsuit for defamation.
+In 2024, a Delaware court ruled that they had indeed made defamatory claims in the lawsuit.
+A settlement was reached in which the three board members received $18 million and the original lawsuit was dismissed, with its lead plaintiff repudiating its claims.

+2020–present: The HOW Institute for Society

 Seidman founded The HOW Institute for Society, a non-profit focused on moral leadership, and was also its chairman.